HareemFatima5/Applied-Generative-AI-Engineering/week 6/README.md

 **Output**

-A text block listing up to 10 matching jobs, each with job title, job ID, employer name, city or country, application link, and posting date.
+A text block listing up to 10 matching jobs each with job title, job ID, employer name, city or country, application link and posting date.
 The job ID returned here is what you pass into `get_job_details`.

 If no jobs are found, the tool returns a message saying so instead of an empty list.